ytsersius/2521-ass2/README.md

 # 2521-ass2
-* Reminder: free all adts at the end of every function
+* Reminder: free all malloc'd variables at the end of every function

 Implementation of a simplified search engine
 By Steven Deng and Ying Zhong